hahajain/DHT-Chord/README.md

 ## INSTRUCTIONS

-There is a makefile provided that can be used to easily build and run the project.
 *YOU NEED JAVA 1.8+ AND THRIFT 0.9+ TO RUN THIS SYSTEM*

 To run the code, follow the steps: